Skype for Business Online retirement

 Teams deployment and upgrade documentation – Free technical guidance for IT administrators.

-Assisted upgrades from Skype for Business Online to Microsoft Teams – Automated program that assists you with the technical steps of upgrading Skype for Business Online users to Teams.
+Assisted upgrades from Skype for Business Online to Microsoft Teams – Automated program that assists you with upgrading Skype for Business Online users to Teams.

 FastTrack for Microsoft 365 – Teams deployment assistance available for qualifying plans.